 Patients with VT should undergo a complete cardiac work-up, including cardiac imaging and stress testing to rule out underlying reversible causes of this rhythm.

 - Fast pulse

 - Lightheadedness and fainting

-Treatment of VT is divided into emergent and long-term therapy.
-Emergently either EMS or the ER doctor will shock the heart out of the rhythm.
-Long-term therapies include medication, implantation of a pacemaker-type device (ICD-Defibrillator to automatically shock the heart), and even ablation to permanently cure the rhythm.
+Treatment is divided into emergent and long-term therapy.
+Emergently, either EMS or the ER doctor will shock the heart out of the rhythm.
+Long-term therapies include medication, insertion of an implantable defibrillator and even catheter ablation to permanently cure the rhythm.

-The Heart Rhythm Specialists at Lifebridge Healthcare offer all of these therapies with the most advanced technology and trained staff.
-For an appointment call 410-601-WELL.
+The specialists of the Ben and Zelda Cohen Heart Rhythm Center offer all these therapies with the most advanced technology and trained staff.
+For an appointment, please call 410-601-WELL.